Skip to main content

 Frequently Asked Questions

-Sword & Siege Crusades: Book I is a tactical turn-based strategy game with medieval and historical themes.
+Sword & Siege Crusades: Book I is a tactical turn-based strategy game with warfare, medieval and historical themes.
 Common tags for Sword & Siege Crusades: Book I include turn-based, 2d, stylized, war, hex grid and others.

 Sword & Siege Crusades: Book I is available on PC and Windows.